ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 ------

 Because of its ``poetry.lock`` file, Poetry provides strong dependency pinning.
-When installing a package, poetry creates a virtual environment, thus ensuring an isolated package development environment.
+When installing a package, Poetry creates a virtual environment, thus ensuring an isolated package development environment.

 Nevertheless, it is possible to make Poetry ignore the ``poetry.lock`` file with: